4lexir4/trading/README.md

-# Infrastructure for testing trading algorithms against
+# Infrastructure for testing trading algorithms

 ## Dependencies (for building):